exceptionless/Website/content/docs/clients/javascript/self-hosted-options.md

 ---
 title: Self Hosting Options
 ---
-## Self Hosted Options using the Exceptionless JavaScript / Node.js Client

 The Exceptionless client can also be configured to send data to your self hosted instance.
 This is configured by setting the `serverUrl` setting to point to your Exceptionless instance.

 ### JavaScript